SethBling/PBChance/README.md

 Valid values: 0-100 Suggestion: 100
 6. Malus on failures # seconds
 For each discontinued run, a failed split will be generated.
 It's added every time to a simulated run, if a failed split is selected.
 Valid values: 0-999 Suggestion: it depends.
-Can be set to 0, if "Display survical chance" is set.
+Can be set to 0, if "Display survival chance" is set.
 7. Only consider splits, which are faster than {bestSplit[s] x # percent}
 Very slow split times will be eliminated.
 Should set to a number, which are clearly to slow for a normal run.
 Should be checked with the debug file (clipped splits), for the correct setting and result.
 Valid values: 100-999 Suggestion: 150-250

+Hint: The displaying chance on the start should be realistic.
+But rather too small than too high, for more motivation during a run.
+Try with these settings to optimize the chance estimation.

 ## Debuging settings (should be 0 during regular runs)